Veterans

 Apply Online for Veteran Eligibility:

-Meet with Sophia Partida, School certifying Official, to provide the following required documents:
+Meet with Sophia Partida, Certifying Official, to provide the following required documentation

-- Meet with a Veterans counselor to complete the 2-year comprehensive Ed.
-Plan (** The US Department of Veteran Affairs requires you select a major/objective**)
+4. Meet with a Veterans Counselor to complete a comprehensive student education plan (The US Department of Veteran Affairs requires you select a major/objective)

 **You will only be paid for classes that are required for your major.
-If you decide to change your major, please make an appointment with a VA counselor and forward your new educational plan to the Sophia.
+If you decide to change your major/objective, please make an appointment with a Veterans Counselor and forward your updated comprehensive student education plan to the Certifying Official.

-Meet with a Veterans counselor to complete the 2-year comprehensive Ed.
-Plan
+Meet with a Veterans Counselor to complete the comprehensive student education plan

 ** The US Department of Veteran Affairs requires you select a major/objective**